Audition (1999 film): Plot

-Shigeharu tries to track her down using her résumé, but as Yasuhisa warned, all of the contacts are dead ends.
-At the dance studio where she said she was trained, he finds a man with prosthetic feet.
-The bar where she said she worked has been abandoned for a year following the murder and dismemberment of the owner.
-A passerby tells Shigeharu that the police found three extra fingers, an extra ear, and an extra tongue when they recovered the body; Shigeharu has hallucinations of the body pieces.
-Meanwhile, Asami goes to Shigeharu's house and finds a photo of his late wife.
-Enraged, she drugs his liquor.
-Shigeharu comes home, pours a drink, and after a short while feels the effects of the drug.
-A flashback shows that the sack in Asami's apartment contains a man missing both feet, his tongue, one ear and three fingers on one hand.
-He crawls out and begs for food.
-Asami vomits into a dog dish and places it on the floor for the man.
-The man sticks his face into the vomit and hungrily consumes it.
+Shigeharu tries to track down Asami, but all of the contacts on her résumé are dead ends, as Yasuhisa warned.
+At the dance studio where she said she trained, he finds a man with prosthetic feet who tortured her by burning her legs when she was a child.
+The bar where she said she worked has been abandoned for a year following the murder and dismemberment of the owner, and a local man tells Shigeharu that the police found an extra tongue, an extra ear, and three extra fingers when they recovered the body.
+Shigeharu has hallucinations of the body pieces.

+Asami sneaks into Shigeharu's house while he is at work and becomes jealous when she sees a framed picture of Ryoko.
+She drugs his liquor and kills Gangu, the family dog.
+Shigeharu comes home, drinks the spiked liquor, and collapses.
+He has a series of hallucinations, including flashbacks to earlier dates with Asami and sexual experiences with other women from his past.
+In Asami's apartment, he sees that the sack contains a man who is missing both feet, his tongue, an ear, and three fingers on one hand.
+He crawls out and begs for food, prompting Asami to vomit into a dog bowl, which he hungrily consumes as Shigeharu watches in horror.
+He then sees her behead the man with prosthetic feet.

-Shigeharu collapses from the drug.
-Asami injects him with a paralytic agent that leaves his nerves alert, and tortures him with needles.
-She tells him that, just like everyone else in her life, he has failed to love only her.
+When Shigeharu wakes up, Asami informs him he's been injected with a paralytic agent that disables his muscles but leaves him conscious and able to feel, and begins to torture him with acupuncture needles.
+She tells him that, just like everyone else, he has failed to love only her.
 She cannot tolerate his feelings for anyone else, even his own son.
-She inserts needles into the skin below his eyes, saying "deeper" continuously as she does so.
+She inserts needles into his abdomen and below his eyes.
 She then cuts off his left foot with a wire saw.
-Shigehiko returns home as Asami begins to cut off Shigeharu's other foot, and she sneaks up on him with a can of mace.
-As she attacks the boy, Shigeharu appears to suddenly wake up back in the hotel after he and Asami had sex, and his current ordeal seems to be only a nightmare; Shigeharu proposes marriage and Asami accepts.
-As he falls back asleep in the hotel, he returns to reality - his previous awakening having been false - to find his son fighting Asami.
-Shigehiko kicks her downstairs, breaking her neck.
-Shigeharu tells his son to call the police and stares at the dying Asami, who repeats what she said on one of their dates about her excitement on seeing him again.
+As she is halfway through cutting off his right foot, Shigehiko returns home from school and Asami attacks him.
+Shigeharu appears to suddenly wake up back in the hotel, his current ordeal apparently just a nightmare, though this is actually a false awakening.
+He proposes marriage to Asami, who accepts.
+As he falls back asleep, he returns to reality to find Shigehiko fighting Asami.
+Shigehiko overpowers Asami and kicks her down the stairs, breaking her neck.
+Shigeharu tells Shigehiko to call the police and stares across the room at the dying Asami, who repeats what she said on one of their dates about her excitement over seeing him again.